Insurance in Pakistan: History

+Regulation

+Insurance in Pakistan is regulated under the Insurance Ordinance, 2000.

 The Pakistani insurance market has undergone major structural changes in last few years through mergers of companies to meet the increased statutory requirement of minimum paid up capital as per Insurance Ordinance 2000.
 Some companies who were unable to raise this capital have been asked to close down their operations.
 The Security and Exchange Commission of Pakistan (SECP), Insurance Division, is trying to improve the image of Pakistan Insurance Industry by issuing directives on financial security and transparency, code of good governance and sound market practice.

-Companies
+List of companies

 List of notable insurance companies in Pakistan: